mtuthill/ECE_Senior_Design/README.md

 To run UI on Windows: <br/>
 Use command prompt
 run "python3" which should bring up the windows store to install Python3.
-If not you'll need to be install python3 run "pip3 install PyQt5"
-Then lastly run "python3 pythonUI.py" which should run the UI and load it
+If not you'll need to be install python3 Navigate to the "qtUI" directory and then  run "python3 main.py" which should run the UI and load it Install packages missing using pip3

 OR